eclipse-agents/eclipse-agents/README.md

 Thats all that is required.
 Upon startup, MCP servers will start up and serve content over HTTP for the registered tools.
 Calls to tools will be delegated to your instances of IMCPTool

-2. The infrastructure will handle generation of JSON input schema and conversion betwen JSON and basic Java types and 1-dimensional Arrays
+1. The infrastructure will handle generation of JSON input and output schema and conversion between JSON and basic Java types.
-    1. For usage details, see: [IMCPToolFactory](https://pages.github.ibm.com/jflicke/eclipse-mcp/org.eclipse.mcp/docs/javadoc/org/eclipse/mcp/IMCPToolFactory.html)
+2. Use jackson JSON annotations such as @JsonProperty and @JsonPropertyDescription as necessary
-3. Declare your toolFactory as an org.eclipse.mcp.modelContextProtocolServer extension in your plugin.xml
+3. Register your toolFactory using an org.eclipse.mcp.modelContextProtocolServer extension in your plugin.xml

 ### Future Considerations